 The WTB Trail Boss is a ripping rear tire that has a nice blend of traction, braking bite, and protection.
 While the Trail Boss might be a touch heavier than some of the traditionally popular rear tires, we feel the ride quality and durability are top-notch.
 This isn't the fastest rolling tire by any stretch, but it does deliver a good bit of confidence when the trails get fast and loose.
 Light-mid duty trail riders may want to look elsewhere as this tire could be overkill, but for the gravity-focused crowd, this is a contender.
-At $81, the Trail Boss is getting pricey but it falls in line with many other popular tires in terms of price.
+The Trail Boss is on the pricey side, but it falls in line with many other popular tires in terms of price.

 WTB Trail Boss 2.4 & 2.6 Review

 Compare prices at 2 resellers Pros: Aggressive tread, tough casing, solid braking bite

 Cons: Heavy, not the fastest rolling rear tire